A 2021 BGES Weekend Warrior Program

 Chapter 1 in the series is April 21-23, 2021 from Dalton; click here to see that program and plan to do the series with Bob!
-Chapter 3 covers Cassville, New Hope Church, Pickett’s Mill, and Dallas.
+Chapter 3 covers Cassville, New Hope Church, Pickett’s Mill, and Dallas in spring 2022.
 Chapter 4 will be Kennesaw Mountain in the autumn of 2022.

 About the Faculty